 If you participate in the “1 Day Walk with Elephants” or “Overnight Visit program”, you will have more time to interact with more elephants.
 Chiang Mai Elephant Sanctuary allows you to spend as much time as possible with the elephants.
 You can go on a trekking with them and if there’s some spare time in the sanctuary, you can simply just have playtime with them.

-Visiting an elephant sanctuary is a truly unique activity where you get to know a lot about the elephants and see for yourself how the formerly abused elephants now happily live in nature.
-This is not only a rewarding but also an exciting experience as you can actually interact with the lovely elephants.
-Once you get to know them, you will totally fall in love with these nature’s cutest & friendliest giants.
+Visiting an elephant sanctuary is a truly unique activity where you can learn a lot about the elephants and see for yourself how the formerly abused elephants now happily live in nature.
+This is not only a rewarding but also an exciting experience as you can actually interact with these lovely elephants.
+Once you get to know them, you will totally fall in love with nature’s cutest & friendliest giants.

 You can also book your visit to elephant sanctuaries in other cities in Thailand.
 If you want to know more about another elephant sanctuaries in Thailand, click below.

 Also, don’t forget to check out our other blog on Ethical and Sustainable Elephant Sanctuaries in Thailand.